aaaaaa123456789/rtc3test/tests.md

 * **Invalid rollovers** (register list, conditional): tests rollovers where the seconds, minutes and hours registers roll past the maximum value that will fit in them (63 for seconds and minutes and 31 for hours); in all cases, this should set the affected register to zero _without_ causing the next register to increment.
+* **High minutes** (pass/fail): sets the minutes register to a value between 60 and 62 and the seconds register to 59, and waits for the RTC to tick.
+The test passes if the minutes register is incremented (and the seconds become 0).
+* **High hours** (pass/fail): sets the hours register to a value between 24 and 30 and the minutes and seconds registers to 59, and waits for the RTC to tick.
+The test passes if the hours register is incremented (and the minutes and seconds registers become 0).